MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prntfont/ns-prntfont-_printifi32.md

 Indicates that the font supports arbitrary isotropic scaling only.
 That is, transforms are equivalent to the identity matrix multiplied by a positive real number.
 If this flag is set, then neither the FM_INFO_ARB_XFORMS nor the FM_INFO_ANISOTROPIC_SCALING_ONLY flags can be set.
 If the FM_INFO_90DEGREE_ROTATIONS flag is set, the font supports transformations equivalent to an isotropic scaling followed by a rotation by a multiple of 90 degrees.

+#### FM_INFO_OPTICALLY_FIXED_PITCH

+Indicates that this font is considered typographically as fixed pitch.
+This is an optical quality of the font and does not necessarily indicate that all the glyphs of the font have the same character increment.

 #### FM_INFO_NONNEGATIVE_AC

 Indicates that all glyphs of this font have nonnegative <i>a</i> and <i>c</i> spacing.
 That is, the glyph black box never extends outside the region bordered by the character origin and the character concatenation point.